 The only time my wife and mother-in-law have ever been excited about the Internet is when they get a quarterly email from Louisville Originals telling them when the next restaurant coupon fire sale will begin online.
 The coalition of locally owned and operated dining spots started the time-sensitive coupon deals in 2006 and area diners went nuts.
 Word of mouth about the 30 percent or more discounts to a really nice assortment of dining hot spots spread so fast, people without computers would rush to sign up and click.
-Little did Louisville Originals know it was preceding a now national trend in online deals and couponing that has quickly become a hot, yet not altogether perfect, marketing opportunity for businesses.
+Little did Louisville Originals know it was preceding a now national trend in online deals and couponing that has quickly become one of the world’s hot new businesses, yet not altogether perfect, marketing opportunity for businesses.

 Groupon, the largest daily deal site and, according to Forbes, the fastest growing company ever, turned down $6 billion from Google.
 For consumers, you sign up for daily email notices, get invited to a 40- or 50-percent off deal at a business, often but not always a local one, and you buy the deal.
 A typical offer is something like $16 worth of Mediterranean Fare at Burning Bush Grille for just $8 (the Louisville Groupon deal last Tuesday).
 You have a limited amount of time to act and the businesses that offer the deals have the option to apply some rules (limit one per person, not valid with other offers, etc.).